Register to vote

 The close of voter registration is:

-April 7, 2020, for the Presidential Primary Election.
+April 23, 2024, for the Gubernatorial Primary Election.
 If using Maryland's Online Voter Registration System (OLVR), you have until 9:00pm to submit your application; and

 What Do I Need to Register to Vote?